Omari Hardy

 Omari J. Hardy (born November 28, 1989) is an American politician and former member of the Florida House of Representatives from the 88th district.
-He assumed office on November 3, 2020 and left in January 2022 following a congressional election defeat.
+He assumed office on November 3, 2020, and left on January 10, 2022, following an unsuccessful run for congress.

 Early life and education

 Hardy was born in Fort Lauderdale, Florida.
 He earned a Bachelor of Arts degree in economics from the University of Miami.